boytchev/suica/docs/suica.md

 lookAt( 𝑓𝑟𝑜𝑚, 𝑡𝑜, 𝑢𝑝 );
 ```

 Command.
 Defines the viewing position and orientation.
 The command `lookAt` takes three parameters: `from` is a 3D location for the viewing position (the camera is placed there), `to` is a 3D position of the viewing target (the camera is facing it), and `up` is a vector defining the head orientation (the direction that is considered upwards).
-By default the target position is (0,0,0), and the up direction corresponds to the up axis of the coordinate system.
+By default, the target position is (0,0,0), and the up direction corresponds to the up axis of the coordinate system.

 ```html
 HTML: